-The awe-inspiring majesty of glaciers has to be seen to be believed and New Zealand is home to two of the most accessible glaciers in the world: Franz Josef Glacier and Fox Glacier, both in the Southern Alps on the west coast of the South Island.
-There is a range of options for visiting each of them, from heli-trips up to the ice to guided walks or even ice climbs.
+The awe-inspiring majesty of glaciers has to be seen to be believed.
+New Zealand is home to two of the most accessible glaciers in the world: Franz Josef Glacier and Fox Glacier, both in the Southern Alps on the west coast of the South Island.
+There are a range of options for visiting each, from heli-trips up to the ice, to guided walks or even ice climbs.

 4. Helicopter rides

 Get high above it all and enjoy sweeping views of New Zealand in a helicopter.
-There are many helicopter companies around the country offering a wide range of tours – from a 20 minute trip above Auckland’s glittering harbour and city skyline through to tours of Milford Sound, Fox Glacier, or New Zealand’s only active marine volcano White Island in the Bay of Plenty.
+There are many helicopter companies around the country offering a wide range of tours.
+From a 20 minute flight above Auckland’s glittering harbour and city skyline, through to tours of Milford Sound, Fox Glacier, or New Zealand’s only active marine volcano White Island in the Bay of Plenty.

 (Tip: If you’re a rugby fan then you might want to try a flight with Christchurch Helicopters, where former All Black captain Richie McCaw is an owner/pilot.)

-It’s fast and fun and a real adrenalin rush – all while sitting down!
+It’s fast and fun and a real adrenaline rush – all while sitting down!
 There are jetboating options all around New Zealand.
 In the North Island you can experience it on Auckland’s harbour, at the spectacular Huka Falls in the Waikato, and in the Bay of Plenty.
-The South Island is home to the most famous jet boat trip in New Zealand: the Shotover Jet in Queenstown, although you can try it at Hanmer Springs, the Dart River in Mt Aspiring National Park, on the famous Waimakariri River just out of Christchurch, in Wanaka and in Fiordland.
+The South Island is home to the most famous jet boat trip in New Zealand: the Shotover Jet in Queenstown.
+You can also try it at Hanmer Springs, the Dart River in Mt Aspiring National Park, on the famous Waimakariri River just out of Christchurch, in Wanaka and in Fiordland.